 "The National Forest Foundation, chartered by Congress, engages Americans in community-based and national programs that promote the health and public enjoyment of the 193-million-acre National Forest System, and administers private gifts of funds and land for the benefit of the National Forests."
 National Forest Foundation

 LevGo partners with National Forest Foundation and donates funds to cover the cost of planting trees in areas of our National Forests where they will have the biggest impact.
 In 2019 LevGo funded the planting of over 6500 trees.
 For perspective, the National Forest Foundation plants an average of 300 trees per acre.
 So, 6500 trees are almost 22 acres or 11 city blocks (depending on how big the blocks are where you live).
-In 2020 we funded over 9000 trees and for 2021 we have committed to a minimum of 10,000 new trees.
+In 2020 we funded over 9000 trees.
+In 2021 we funded 10,000 trees.
+In 2022 we funded 12,000 tress.
+That's 37,500 trees through the end of 2022!
+For 2023 we have committed to a minimum of 14,000 new trees.

 Why Plant Trees?